savitagup/901NodeIntro-1/Labs/Ch04-FileAccess/Ex03-Read-Parse/README.md

 1. This gets the data, but what are some short-comings of this approach?

 1. This is a synchronous approach.

-1. Imagine we have a lot of data, and we want to process it asynchrounously.
+Imagine we have a lot of data, and we want to process it asynchronously, because our app needs to service other requests.
 This will block and wait.
-We can use the fs core module.
+We can use the fs core module which has synchronous functions.

 1. Comment out your current code by highlighting it and using control + / in VSCode. this will comment out all lines of code.
 This acts as a toggle. if you do it again it will uncomment.
 Leave the code commented out and move to the next step.